Equitable Distribution of Marital Assets and Debt

 - Which of the spouses benefited most from the debt

 - Which of the spouses is most capable of paying off the debt

 The division of debts can be a complex process with a high potential for dispute given the financial impact it can have on the parties post-divorce.
 Whether you choose to negotiate debt division or to litigate the matter, an experienced matrimonial law attorney can review your specific circumstances and help you understand your rights and obligations.Your Key to a Successful Resolution

 Ending a marriage is often an emotionally charged process, and it can be tempting to make unnecessary sacrifices in the divorce just to have it over and done with.
 As emotions run high, it can be easier to make regrettable decisions with far-reaching consequences.
 The way that marital assets and debts are divided can have a significant, lasting impact on your life post-divorce, so it’s important to understand all your rights and options before making these weighty decisions.
 While compromise can be a useful tool during negotiations, an attorney skilled in the equitable distribution process will aggressively pursue your interests and work to protect your rightful claims.

 Ksenia Rudyuk, principal attorney of Rudyuk Law Firm, P.C., is just that attorney, and will fight to ensure that you’re able to hold on to all that is rightfully yours after your divorce.
 This is your future at stake, and you deserve to have someone by your side throughout the process, protecting your best interests.

-Call our office today and set up a free, no-risk consultation to see how Ksenia Rudyuk can help you.
+Call our office today and set up a consultation to see how Ksenia Rudyuk can help you.